-From Columbus, Ohio USA, Darlene Garner is a lesbian Christian woman of African, Cherokee, and Irish descent with a National Baptist and Episcopal spiritual heritage.
+Darlene Garner is a lesbian Christian woman of African, Cherokee, and Irish descent with a National Baptist and Episcopal spiritual heritage.
+Born and raised in Columbus, Ohio, she was the oldest of five children.
+Darlene attended public schools, was an active Girl Scout and participated in the All-State Orchestra.
+As a teenager, one of her early role models was Dr. Martin Luther King, Jr., whom she met at a dinner at her friend’s house.
+She was baptized at the age of 7 at the Union Grove Baptist Church although she joined the Episcopal Church as a young adult.
 She came out as a lesbian in 1973 and joined Metropolitan Community Churches in 1976.
 As a lay person, she served as a Church Treasurer, Lay Delegate, and Assistant District Coordinator.
-Garner was ordained to the professional ministry in 1988 and has served as Associate Pastor of MCC in Philadelphia, Pennsylvania; Pastor of MCC in Baltimore, Maryland; Senior Pastor of MCC of Northern Virginia in Fairfax, Virginia; and Interim Pastor of Good Hope MCC in Cape Town, South Africa.
+She was ordained in the Metropolitan Community Church in 1988 and has served as Associate Pastor of MCC in Philadelphia; Pastor of MCC in Baltimore; Senior Pastor of MCC of Northern Virginia in Fairfax, Virginia; and Interim Pastor of Good Hope MCC in Cape Town, South Africa.
 Since 1998, she has been the convener of the MCC Conference for People of African Descent, Our Friends, and Allies.

-On the MCC Council of Elders since 1993, Darlene Garner served as Clerk of the denomination for ten years and Vice-Moderator for three years.
-She currently supports the Networks of churches and leaders in Africa, Asia, Australia/New Zealand, Europe, and United Kingdom.
-In addition, she is the Director of the Office of Emerging Ministries, which provides oversight of and support for new church starts, aligned organizations, diversity, and special projects.
+Darlene at age 7.
+On the MCC Council of Elders beginning in 1993, Darlene Garner served as Clerk of the denomination for ten years and Vice-Moderator for three years.
+She was the Liaison Elder for MCC in Western Canada, Australia, Aotearoa/New Zealand, Europe, and various parts of the United States.
+Elder Garner then moved to Cape Town, South Africa for two years to serve as the resource person for Africa.
+Then she moved to Mexico, where she lived for five years in support of MCC’s ministry in Latin America.
+She was also the Director of the Office of Emerging Ministries, which provides oversight of and support for new church starts, aligned organizations, diversity, and special projects.

 Before entering the professional ministry, Garner served as the Executive Director of the Philadelphia Mayor’s Commission on Sexual Minorities.
 In that position, she functioned as the liaison between the government of the sixth largest city in the United States and its LGBT community.